Shop Subscribe

 1. Use Correct Heat Settings

-Most laminators will have a light that comes on or stops blinking when the correct temperature has been reached.
+Most laminators have a light that comes on or stops blinking when the correct temperature is reached.
 It’s best to start with a lower heat and work up to a higher level.
-Items may become cloudy if the temperature is too low, or wavy if the temperature is too high.
+Items may become cloudy at too low a temperature or wavy at too high a temperature.

 2. Secure Small Pieces